aimenux/EF6Demo/README.md

 - You can use Initializer Seed method to add initial data to DB right after initialization.
 - You can use Migration Seed method to check and/or add new data or do special things right after migration.

+`To apply automatic migration from package manager console, run this command (specify an automatic migration either V1 or V2) :`
-> Update-Database -Verbose -StartupProjectName App -ProjectName DataAccess -ConfigurationTypeName EnableMigrationsConfiguration
+> Update-Database -Verbose -StartupProjectName App -ProjectName DataAccess -ConfigurationTypeName InsuranceEnableMigrationsV2